 Keep in mind that the number of rental properties in the UAE far surpasses the demand, since construction has been going at breakneck speed in the country.
 Therefore, take your time and look for the perfect place to rent.
 You are bound to find your dream home – and what’s more, at more competitive rates than market intelligence will tell you.

 Renting in emirates such as Dubai and Abu Dhabi is an expensive proposition; some reports claim that 35 to 40% of a household’s income may be spent on rent and utilities.
 However, this is not strictly true.
-All you need to keep in mind is that you should rent a place well within 25% of your CTC budget – and not get tempted by the trappings of luxury residences.
+You should rent a place well within 25% of your CTC budget – and not fall for the trappings of luxury residences.
 Even on a budget, renting in the United Arab Emirates can have a feel-good factor.

-Also, remember that it is illegal to be co-habiting as a couple if you aren’t married since the UAE is governed by Islamic laws.
+Also, remember that co-habiting as an unmarried couple is illegal since the UAE is governed by Islamic laws.
 Many people get away with it, however, it is best not to take a chance.
 Don’t let the idea of single living put you off, though, because the UAE is one of the safest countries in the world.
 It provides secure and advanced amenities and is, therefore, a wonderful place for single women, too.

 Popular places in rent in the UAE